graphomate/skills/README.md

 # skills
-a Collection of LLM Agent Skills to Use with graphomate Products
+A collection of LLM Agent Skills to use with graphomate products.